Ellen Willmott: Horticultural career

 In the 1920s, Willmott was commissioned by the Shakespeare Birthplace Trust to advise on garden design and planting at Anne Hathaway's cottage garden at Stratford upon Avon.
-Her designs for the flower garden and orchard were intended to complement the old buildings, and much of her layout and plant choices are in place today, including the three flower beds near the cottage entrance, named Miss Willmott’s garden.
-Many of the plants chosen were mentioned in Shakespeare’s plays.This combination created borders that are colourful throughout the year.
+Her designs for the flower garden and orchard were intended to complement the old buildings, and much of her layout and plant choices are in place today, including the three flower beds near the cottage entrance, named Miss Willmott's garden.
+Many of the plants chosen were mentioned in Shakespeare's plays.
+This combination created borders that were colourful throughout the year.

 She published two books; Warley Garden in Spring and Summer in 1909 and The Genus Rosa, published in two volumes between 1910 and 1914.
-This includes 132 watercolours of roses painted by Alfred Parsons between 1890 and 1908, which are now held by the Lindley Library in London (Cory Bequest).
-It only sold 260 copies, leaving her with a debt.
+This included 132 watercolours of roses painted by Alfred Parsons between 1890 and 1908, which are now held by the Lindley Library in London (Cory Bequest).
+The book only sold 260 copies, leaving her in debt.
 Willmott also commissioned Parsons to paint her three gardens.
-Queen Mary, Queen Alexandra, to whom The Genus Rosa was dedicated, and Princess Victoria are known to have visited her at Warley Place.
+Queen Mary, Queen Alexandra (to whom The Genus Rosa was dedicated) and Princess Victoria are known to have visited her at Warley Place.
 In 1914 she initiated a bitter public spat with the horticulturalist E.A.
 Bowles about some observations on rock gardens made by Reginald Farrer in his foreword to one of Bowles' books.
 Bowles eventually patched up the row by inviting Willmott to his garden at Myddelton House.

 Other interests

 In addition to her career in horticulture, Willmott also had other, lesser known accomplishments in particular photography and ornamental turning.
-In 1932, Willmost presented her Holtzapffel lathe, some examples of her ornamental turning work, and a number of photographs and slides of horticultural subjects to the History of Science Museum, Oxford.
+In 1932, Willmott presented her Holtzapffel lathe, some examples of her ornamental turning work, and a number of photographs and slides of horticultural subjects to the History of Science Museum, Oxford.

 Later life

-Willmott’s prodigious spending during her lifetime caused financial difficulties in later life, forcing her to sell her French and Italian properties, and eventually her personal possessions.
+Willmott's prodigious spending during her lifetime caused financial difficulties in later life, forcing her to sell her French and Italian properties, and eventually her personal possessions.
 She became increasingly eccentric and paranoid: she booby-trapped her estate to deter thieves, and carried a revolver in her handbag.
 Willmott was arrested on suspicion of shoplifting in 1928, although later acquitted.